koihin/diceandgames/content/post/rtz-special-rules.md

 *Cheap and effective, barbed wire can considerably slows down the enemy infantry advance towards defensive positions.*
 {{<figure src="/images/barbed-wire.png">}}

 - When Infantry Units of class 1 and 2 cross or enter a barbed wire square, each square of barbed wire costs an additional movement point.
-In addition, each time it enters a barbed square, roll 1 die.
+In addition, each time it enters a barbed wire square, roll 1 die.
 On a [TARGET] the unit is Suppressed (if applicable) and must stop movement immediately.
 - Infantry Units of class 3 and 4 are unaffected by the barbed wires.
-When entering a barbed wire square, roll a die. on a [TARGET] the unit destroys the barbed wire.
 - Wheeled Vehicles when entering a barbed wire square, roll 1 die.
 On a [TARGET] the wires gets entangled with the Vehicle and it must stop movement immediately.
 The barbed wire is destroyed and the Vehicle can move normally when it next activates.
 - All other Vehicles destroys Barbed Wires when they enter and are otherwise unaffected.